veltman/clmystery/README.md

 	cat instructions

+(`cat` is a command that will print the contents of the file called `instructions` for you to read.)

 To get started on how to use the command line, open cheatsheet.md or cheatsheet.pdf (from the command line, you can type 'nano cheatsheet.md').

 Don't use a text editor to view any files except these instructions, the cheatsheet, and hints.